 1. Banks created hundreds of billions of pounds and put it into property

-In the ten years up to the start of the financial crisis, house prices rose by over 300%.
+In the ten years up to the start of the financial crisis, house prices tripled.
 Many people think this is because there were not enough houses around, but that is only part of the picture.
 A major cause of the rise was that banks have the ability to create money every time they make a loan.
-During the period in question the amount of money banks created through mortgage lending grew by over 450%!
+During the period in question the amount of money banks created through mortgage lending more than quadrupled!
 This lending was a major driver of the massive increase in house prices.

 2. House prices rise faster than wages